lilactown/pyramid/README.md

 ### Adding non-entities

-Maps that are `add`ed are typically entities, but you can also add arbitrary maps and `add` will merge the map with the database, normalizing and referencing any nested entities.
+Maps that are `add`ed are typically entities, but you can also add arbitrary maps and `add` will merge any non-entities with the database, normalizing and referencing any nested entities.

+Using this capability, you can create additional indexes on your entities.
 Example:

 ```clojure
 (def animorphs-3